-Premature babies are more likely to experience more chest or nasal congestion than full-term babies.
+Premature babies are more likely to experience chest or nasal congestion than full-term babies.

 Symptoms Of Congestion

-If the baby is experiencing a runny nose or has mucus in their nose, it likely results from congestion.
-Nasal congestion is usually the most common of them all .. a baby can sound congested in their nasal cavity, such as when they inhale dry air without being sick.
+If the baby is experiencing a runny nose or has mucus in the nose, it likely results from congestion.
+Nasal congestion is usually the most common of them all, a baby can sound congested in their nasal cavity, such as when they inhale dry air without being sick.

-When a baby has a congested nose, you will notice the following symptoms;
+When a baby has a congested nose, you will notice the following symptoms below;

 - Noisy and breathing is noticeable